Visitor visa Canada

 Temporary Resident Visas (TRVs) are divided into two main categories: single entry or multiple entry visas.

-Single entry visa allows you to enter Canada just once, after which you will be required to apply for a new entry visa.
+A single entry visa allows you to enter Canada just once, after which you will be required to apply for a new entry visa.

 - The stamp in your passport (or if you don’t have a stamp on the passport, it’s 6 months from the day you crossed the Canadian border)